 Terroirs - Non-vintage blend of têtes de cuvée from terroirs in Avize, Oger, Cramant and Oiry.
 A fine, elegant, yet powerful Champagne…dare we say a “poor mans’s Clos de Mesnil”?

-Complantée - Non-vintage blend of Pinot Noir, Pinot Meunier, Pinot Blanc, Arbane, Petit Meslier and Chardonnay all from the village of Avize.
+Complantée - Non-vintage blend of Pinot Noir, Pinot Meunier, Pinot Blanc, Arbane, Petit Meslier and Chardonnay all from the village of Avize in the vineyard of "La Fosse".

 Vénus - Vintage cuvee made from a single, 0.3 hectare vineyard named La Fosse that was planted in 1959.
 It is located in the middle of the hillside and has both the chalk of the hillsides at the top of the parcel and the heavier clay over limestone at the bottom.
 The soils are tilled by a horse named Vénus.
 The wine shows stunning depth and richness combined with exceptional freshness and minerality.

-L’Avizoise – Vintage cuvee made from two of the estate’s oldest parcels, the Grand Crus of Les Robards and La Voie D’Epernay, each with 50+ year old vines at the bottom of the hillside where there is the presence of clay soils over the limestone subsoil.
+L’Avizoise – Vintage cuvee made from two of the estate’s oldest Grand Cru parcels, Les Robards and La Voie D’Epernay, each with 50+ year old vines at the top of the hillside near the forest where there is the presence of clay soils over the limestone subsoil.
 L’Avizoise is the most powerful wine in the lineup.

 Experience - This was an experiment of Pascal's where he sought to make a champagne produced only from grapes, with no yeast, sugar or dosage.
 To accomplish this, he took a base wine and then added the unfermented pressed grape juice from the following vintage which then became the prise de mousse for creating the secondary fermention.
 This tiny cuvee is not made every year, but only made when two successive vintage create the ideal conditions for maklng this cuvee. less